cpt-max/Docs/Build Requirements.md

 # Using the MonoGame Compute Fork in your own Projects
 The [custom compute fork](https://github.com/cpt-max/MonoGame) is based on the current (3.8.1) development branch of MonoGame.<br>
 You can switch an existing project over by swapping the MonoGame package references in your project with the corresponding compute packages.
-You can switch packages by right clicking a project in Visual Studio, then select <b>Manage NuGet Packages</b>, or by editing the csproj file in a text editor:
+You can switch packages by right-clicking a project in Visual Studio, then select <b>Manage NuGet Packages</b>, or by editing the csproj file in a text editor:
 ```XML
 <ItemGroup>
   <PackageReference Include="MonoGame.Framework.Compute.DesktopGL" Version="3.8.2.0" />